Footy-mad Melbourne in malaise as COVID-19 lockdown kills the party vibe

 The AFL and NRL deciders both feature Melbourne teams, with the Richmond Tigers defending their AFL title against the Geelong Cats, and Melbourne Storm playing the Sydney-based Penrith Panthers for the NRL championship.

-Melbourne’s football-mad fans are unable to attend either game due to travel restrictions and face A$5,000 (2,721 pounds) fines if they invite a friend to their house to watch them.
+Melbourne’s football-mad fans are unable to attend either game due to travel restrictions and face A$5,000 ($3,500) fines if they invite a friend to their house to watch them.

 House parties and backyard barbecues are usually a feature of Grand Final day but police have warned they will deploy drones and helicopters to watch for illegal gatherings.